BillMarty/HyGenCMS/docs/corner_cases.md

 # logfilewriter.py

-- 'ldir' key not in config - handled with ValueError in `logfilewriter.py`
+- 'ldir' key not in config - handled with ValueError in `FileWriter`
 - constructor errors - handled in `main`
 - Main thread crashes, how do we respond? - current approach: loop infinitely, never do anything.
 - File cannot be written to (full disk, USB removed, etc.) - Handled in `write_line` - simply logged and skipped